 Newsroom covers graduate Leeanne O’Brien’s win in NZ’s richest short story award, the 2022 Sargeson prize worth $10,000 here

-Sunday Star Times and Stuff run a story in July 2022 on Creative Hub graduates who were fired to start their novels during the Covid lock-downs here
+Sunday Star Times and Stuff run a story in 2022 on Creative Hub graduates who were energised to start their novels during the Covid lock-downs here

 Newsroom run stories in April 2020 from our graduates Dr Himali McInnes, and Dr Eileen Merriman, on their work on the Covid front line here